Dansby Swanson Player Props: Cubs vs. Angels

 Dansby Swanson At The Plate

-- In 10.3% of his games this season, he has gone deep, and 2.3% of his trips to the plate.
+- He has hit a long ball in 10.2% of his games this year, and 2.3% of his plate appearances.

-- Swanson has had at least one RBI in 31.0% of his games this season (18 of 58), with more than one RBI seven times (12.1%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 30.5% of his games this year, Swanson has had at least one RBI.
+He's picked up more than one in 11.9% and driven in three or more of his team's runs in one contest.

+- He has scored in 37.3% of his games this season, with more than one run scored in 10.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.